dcgreatrex/preprint-LaTeX-template/README.md

 [4](https://psyarxiv.com/svf6c/)

 ## Motivation
-Recently, authors in the timing & decision making literature are publishing experimental reports to either psyarxiv or biorxiv prior to them being accepted by a journal.
+Recently, authors in the timing and decision making literatures are publishing experimental reports to either psyarxiv or biorxiv prior to them being accepted by journals listed in *.
+They are using generic report structures that are fixed across publication and presumably makes it easier to refashion preprint content into target publication templates.
+The motivation of this repository is to deliver a LaTeX template that
+a) copies their preprint style, and
+b) makes it easier to structure report content prior to it being accepted by a journal.

 ## Quickstart
+* Clone or download all content in this repository
+* Install LaTeX on your machine.
+Follow instructions found [here](https://www.latex-project.org/get/).
+* cd into the cloned respository and open the main tex file called 'preprintarticle.tex'.
+* In 'preprintarticle.tex' add title, author and affiliation information to the variables named:
+  * title
+  * author
+  * affil
+  * correspondingauthor
+* add report content into the corresponding content .tex files saved in the subdirectory named 'content'.
+Content files currently available:
+  * Abstract (abstract.tex)
+  * Significance statement (significance.tex)
+  * Introduction (introduction.tex)
+  * Results (results.tex)
+  * Discussion (discussion.tex)
+  * Supporting information (supportinginfo.tex)
+  * Methods (methods.tex)
+  * Supplementary materials (supplementarymat.tex)
+* Save report images (.jpeg, .png) into the subdirectory named 'images'.
+* Add cited bibliographic information to the file called 'preprintarticle.bib'.
+Alternatively you can reference an alternative master .bib file that you have saved on your machine.
+To do this replace <\bibliography{preprintarticle}> with <\bibliography{XXX}> where XXX is the name of your master .bib file on line 49 of 'preprintarticle.tex'.
+Also, ensure that the saved location of your master .bib file appears somewhere on your LaTeX search path.
+* Generate the .pdf file by running 'make' on preprintarticle.tex.
+Alternately you can open 'preprintarticle.tex' and press 'run' LaTeX editors such as TeXworks or TeXstudio.